By Helen Dyulgerov ACA AITI

 12th Jan 2018

-This article lays out the important dates to be aware of in Ireland.
-These deadlines may be relevant to Registered Irish Companies, Sole Traders, Partnerships and/or individuals.
+This article lays out the important tax filing deadlines to be aware of in Ireland.
+These dates may be relevant to Registered Irish Companies, Sole Traders, Partnerships and/or individuals.

-In addition, a preliminary tax payment and/or declaration must be made for corporation tax purposes.
-For small companies (tax liability if less than €200k), this is due by the 11th month of the current financial year, i.e. for a company with a financial year end of 30th June 2018, preliminary tax is due by 21st May 2018.
+In addition, preliminary tax payment and/or declaration must be made for corporation tax purposes.
+For small companies (tax liability if less than €200k), this is due by the 11th month of the current financial year, i.e. for a company with a financial year-end of 30th June 2018, preliminary tax is due by 21st May 2018.

 VIES and Intrastat returns, where required, are due by the 23rd day of the month following the reporting period, i.e. an Intrastat for the period January 2018 will fall due by 23rd February 2018.